You can join this striking ship on her sailing adventures around the West Country coast and to the Isles of Scilly for a hand’s on active holiday.

 4

 Johanna Lucretia has a huge main sail and gaff topsail, a fore gaff and fisherman’s staysail, as well as two square sails, a huge jib and a boomed staysail.
-Her Captain Craig has been Pegasus skipper for years but before that he worked on the sail training brig Royalist.
-We know he can’t wait to get charter crews and sail training groups stuck into learning the ropes.

 The topsail schooner is arguably one of the most versatile of all sailing rig types, being able to sail quickly close to the wind with her fore-and-aft sails like our other vessels, but also has excellent downwind performance with a square topsail and course.
 Her spacious decks are ideal for group activities, and her large size, sheltered cockpit and high freeboard mean guest crew feel safe at sea.